 Après Ski in Alpe d'Huez

-The arrival of La Folie Douce for winter 2013/14 cemented Alpe d’Huez’s reputation as a party resort, joining a large number of lively bars and clubs in town where you can party from early afternoon until early morning.
+The arrival of La Folie Douce for winter 2013/14 and Tomorrowland Winter festival in 2019 cemented Alpe d’Huez’s reputation as a party resort, joining a large number of lively bars and clubs in town where you can party from early afternoon until early morning.

 Après on the Mountain

 Bringing its unique brand of “sweet madness” to the resort’s après scene, La Folie Douce has been a presence in Alpe d'Huez's apres scene since 2013.
 The bar and adjoining restaurants are located on Plat des Marmottes and can be accessed by both skiers/snowboarders and pedestrians via the Marmotte 1 chairlift.
 Not that you’ll need to consult the piste map to find its whereabouts, just follow your ears!
 Like its sister bars in Val d’Isère, Méribel and Val Thorens, the resident DJ blasts club tunes from early afternoon and has crowds dancing on the tables until it closes at 5pm.

 Après in Alpe d'Huez

 Once the lifts and La Folie Douce close, the après party continues in town, with one of the most popular haunts being Sphere Bar, close to Le Cristal de l’Alpe apartments.
 Owned by the same people as the Dick’s Tea Bar chain, this lively bar has great deals on drinks and a large terrace that’s always busy on sunny days.
 Inside there are large screens for showing sport, and it also plays host to regular live bands.